Code-Institute-Submissions/memorygame-5/README.md

 ## Credits
 ### Content
-The game and the JS used in the game was inspired by the following YouTube tutorial: (https://www.youtube.com/watch?v=ZniVgo8U7ek&t=17s).
+The game and the JS used in the game was inspired by the following [YouTube tutorial](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=17s).
 ### Media
 The images on the cards were created by using [Canva](https://www.canva.com/).
 ### Acknowledgements